Guidelines for Interactions at Your Organization

 Home / Training / Establishing Minimum Training Standards

 Training should be used to increase knowledge and awareness of child abuse prevention, to teach staff about responding to children who disclose abuse, and to reinforce reporting requirements.
-Your Youth-Serving Organization (YSO) should create training protocols for all staff and volunteers at different levels.
+Your Youth-Serving Organization (YSO) should create training protocols for all staff and volunteers.
 Leadership should determine which training programs will be implemented depending on the needs of the organization.

 To establish training standards: